Books by Vladimir Nabokov

 To tell your own story is to confront and construct your deepest sense of self.
 The author of Lost in Translation tells us about five striking memoirs of identity, dislocation, and belonging.

 You don’t have to be a genius to play chess, but it helps.
-The former Sunday Telegraph editor and chess aficionado, Dominic Lawson, chooses the best books on chess.
+British journalist and chess aficionado Dominic Lawson recommends the best books on chess, focusing on some of the great players of the 20th century and including the “best novel ever written about chess players.”